 Cypress Building houses several general classrooms and faculty offices.
-Cypress is located adjacent to the Ivyside Drive entrance of campus with parking in the Juniata Gap parking lot.
+Cypress is adjacent to the Ivyside Drive campus entrance.

 Devorris Downtown Center

-Penn State Altoona currently offers a select number of classes at the Devorris Downtown Center, located on Twelfth Avenue in downtown Altoona.
-The Center is also home to a large movie theatre for college and public events.
+Penn State Altoona currently offers several classes at the Devorris Downtown Center, located on Twelfth Avenue in downtown Altoona.
+The Center also has a large movie theatre for college and public events.